 All topsoil removed for the extraction operation shall be stockpiled and used for reclamation.

 After finish grading, a minimum of four inches (4”) of topsoil shall be spread over the graded area, fertilized, seeded, and mulched according to a planting plan prepared by a qualified professional.
-The Planning Commission may require the planting of trees or shrubs if it deems it necessary to preserve the aesthetic qualities of the reclaimed site.
+The DRB may require the planting of trees or shrubs if it deems it necessary to preserve the aesthetic qualities of the reclaimed site.

 Permanent erosion control devices shall be provided where necessary in conformance with the Essex Stormwater Ordinance in effect at the time of application.